Mattral/Feature-Based-Template-Matching-with-Drawable-Canvas-and-Clustering/README.md

 ## License

-This project is licensed under the Apache License - see the LICENSE file for details.
+This project is licensed under the GPL-3.0 License - see the LICENSE file for details.

 ---
 Feel free to star this repository if you find it useful!
 For help and support, create an issue, and I'll get back to you.